-What do we mean by remote monitoring (telehealth)?
+What do we mean by managed telehealth (telehealth)?

 A carefully managed service remotely monitoring patients at regular intervals and providing medical professionals with easy access to their data has wide ranging benefits for clinicians, patients and the health service as a whole.